Amazon reports boost in quarterly profits, exceeds revenue estimates as it invests in AI

 Net sales increased 11% compared with the third quarter of 2023, Amazon said.

-Thursday’s report offers the last look at Amazon’s business before the start of the holiday shopping season, the busiest time of year for the retail industry.
+Thursday’s report offers a last look at Amazon’s business before the start of the holiday shopping season, the busiest time of year for the retail industry.

 “As we get into the holiday season, we’re excited about what we have in store for customers,” said Andy Jassy, Amazon's president and CEO.
 “We kicked off the holiday season with our biggest-ever Prime Big Deal Days and the launch of an all-new Kindle lineup that is significantly outperforming our expectations; and there’s so much more coming."